 With a thorough understanding of network security, cryptographic protocols, and relevant programming languages and operating systems, graduates of cybersecurity master’s programs will be prepared for the challenges of the field.

 Graduates come out on the other side of these programs with the ability to architect secure systems, provide intrusion detection, and assure the security of IP and UDP communications.

 NSA and DHS Designated Centers of Academic Excellence in Washington D.C.

-As of 2016, the following school has met the rigorous criteria required to earn the NSA/DHS National Center of Academic Excellence in Cyber Defense Education (CAE-CDE) designation for its master’s program:
+The following schools in the District have met the rigorous criteria required to earn the NSA/DHS National Center of Academic Excellence in Cyber Defense Research (CAE-R) designation:

 - Master of Science in Cybersecurity in Computer Science

 - Computer Security and Information Assurance Graduate Certificate

 Enrolling in a Cybersecurity Bootcamp in Washington, D.C.
 Or Online to Build Skills for a Master’s or to Prepare for a Career